ItsGreyedOut/Indianfood-Rainfall/readme.md

 Last using SQLAlchemy we created tables for both datasets Postgres SQL.
 We created a join table in postgres.

-# Files used from Datasets
+# Files used from datasets
 Indian_Food_Cuisine.csv, State Codes.xlsx, and rainfall in india 1901-2015-Filtered.csv